TRYLAX stands for Tantasqua Regional Youth Lacrosse. TRYLAX is a travel lacrosse league based in Brimfield, Massachusetts.

 Today TRYLAXhas over 160 players, six boys teams, two girls teams, and a staff of dedicated coaches (thanks guys!) and a great group of parents supporting us!

 TRYLAX is nothing without your support.
 We are trying to keep our fees the same but with the new rules this year and rising costs, this is very difficult.
 That's where you come in.
-We need volunteers to keep this program going.
-Whether its people to man the snack shack on game days, food donations, coaches or fundraising...WE NEED YOU!
+We need volunteers to keep this program going....WE NEED YOU!
 Please, if you can, get involved and help out where ever you can.